-The aim of this study was to show the structure and interactions of pseudoeriocitrin, to which it owes its very high score values, possibly related to its anthelmintic activity.
+The aim of this study was to show the structure and interactions of pseudoeriocitrin possibly related to its anthelmintic activity.
+In silico dockings were significant because docking results have presented information about inhibition potency that could be evaluated for the beginning of a new drug synthesis study.
+At the same time, these in silico results help drug designers who are interested in the structure-activity relationship of the most potent multi-inhibitors.
 First time a virtual molecule has been shown with femtomolar inhibition constants against several proteins.
-Hence its interactions with anthelmintic target proteins researched in silico are thoroughly new and original.
+Hence its interactions with anthelmintic target proteins researched in silico provide thoroughly new and original data.
+It is the first study in terms of showing the structure-activity relationship of a multi-radical virtual molecule possessing multi-inhibition ability at very rare K_i values.

 Figure 1.
-Rings forming eriocitrin (original).
+A) Rings forming eriocitrin (original).
 The bond leading to the formation of pseudoeriocitrin is formed between chromene-4-one ring and the oxygen atom of the hydroxyl group of the chromene-bonded monosaccharide of $O-\beta$ -rutinoside.
+B) Pseudoeriocitrin.